Different Types OF OCD.

 I have been known to make several clothing changes in a day and had to wash myself with ‘Dettol Antiseptic Disinfectant’ before my intrusive thoughts subsided.

-I find it hard communicating with the outside world, I am far happier sitting behind a computer screen than actually dealing with people face to face.
+I find it hard to communicate with the outside world, I am far happier sitting behind a computer screen than actually dealing with people face to face.

 If things go well for me and I am less stressed I can venture out, but mostly I avoid people and social distancing is a God send to me as before I would get extremely frustrated when people were careless and walked into me or brushed past me and simply said “Sorry”.
 If I were a car and you bumped into me you would not be saying “Sorry”, instead you would be giving me your insurance details.

-It is amazing how many people do suffer with OCD but do not talk about it and try to hide it.
-Even my daughters boyfriend has OCD and does not like touching things without having to wash his finger tips.
-He also has a tendency of checking to see if his car is locked several times before he is happy.
+It is amazing how many people suffer from OCD but do not talk about it and try to hide it.
+Even my daughter’s boyfriend has OCD and does not like touching things without having to wash his fingertips.
+He also tends to check to see if his car is locked several times before he is happy.
 I am not a therapist so I am not going to ask questions.
 It is up to him to seek medical help and not for me to interfere.
 If he wants my help I can simply advise.

 There are Nineteen Characteristics of OCD.

-1. Checking (I have witness a chap a couple doors away from me going round his car serveral times checking to see if his doors are locked).
+1. Checking (I have witnessed a chap a couple of doors away from me going around his car several times checking to see if his doors are locked).

 2. Germ Contamination (This can be cleaning or disinfecting).

-3. Mental Contamination (The feeling of self worth when a person has been treated badily)
+3. Mental Contamination (The feeling of self-worth when a person has been treated badly)

-4. Hoarding (My mothers friend is a hoarder and has suffered several traumatic events in her life).
-People who hoard find comfort surrounded by materialistic things which may be of no value to the outside world but is an asset to them.
+4. Hoarding (My mother’s friend is a hoarder and has suffered several traumatic events in her life).
+People who hoard find comfort surrounded by materialistic things that may be of no value to the outside world but are an asset to them.

-5. Ruminations (Rumination is the focused attention on the symptoms of one’s distress, and on its possible causes and consequences) This including avoidance go hand in hand.
+5. Ruminations (Rumination is the focused attention on the symptoms of one’s distress, and its possible causes and consequences) This includes avoidance which goes hand in hand.

 6. Intrusive Thoughts Intrusive Thoughts (Intrusive thoughts are thoughts that seem to become stuck in your mind) and everyone experiences them).